Life is a Highway

 Thursday, September 10, 2015

-IronWorker Jeff: NFL Network's America's Game- The 1985 Chicago Bears: The Monsters of The Midway
+NFL Network: America's Game- The 1985 Chicago Bears

 When I look at the 1985 Chicago Bears, I see how the 1980s Bears should have been.
 Dominant defense, strong offensive line with a great running game that can also pass block, but with a healthy Jim McMahon a passing game as well.
 Pre-1985 or so all you needed was a strong run defense and a team that could score about twenty points a game or less to beat the Bears.
 They had Walter Payton, Roman Harper and Matt Suhey running the ball and that was basically it for their offense.
 Especially Payton and if they had a big game running the ball then maybe Jeff Fuller or whoever the quarterback was could hit a few passes to James Scott, or Willy Gault and Payton in the passing game.